 - Terrorism.
 Terrorists have targeted and killed foreign mountaineers and hikers.
 Know the current terrorist threat in your destination.

 - Earthquakes and avalanches.
 Monitor local media and follow instructions of local authorities if there is an earthquake or severe weather in your location.

 Be aware that the cost of rescuing you on a mountain can be extremely high.
 Rescue helicopters can't fly in severe weather, and many can only reach altitudes up to 3300 m.

 Like many adventurous activities, you'll probably need a specialised travel insurance policy.
-The higher risk of your activity, and higher altitude, the more expensive the policy will be.
+The higher the risk of your activity, and the higher the altitude, the more expensive the policy will be.

 Water sports and activities

 You'll find Aussies doing adventurous water sports just about anywhere with a beach, river or lake.
 Some popular water sports for Australian travellers are: